 A Brilliant Take on How to Decorate with Throw Pillows

 The look of perfectly combined and layered throw pillows is an art in itself.
-The look seems naively easy, but once you take a shot at it yourself, you might think otherwise.
+Combining throw pillows seems naively easy, but once you take a shot at it yourself, you might think otherwise.
+Follow these simple tips to make decorating with throw pillows fun and easy!

-The brilliant decorators who do it so well keep these things in mind... base color, color with patterns, mismatching, symmetry and textures.
-With these staples, on how to decorate with throw pillows, you too can conquer a beautiful design!
+We are going to loop you in on these special tricks that will make decorating fun and stress-free.
+Brilliant decorators who throw together pillow combos so seamlessly keep these things in mind... base color, color with patterns, mismatching, symmetry and textures.
+Follow these tips on how to decorate with throw pillows, and you too can conquer a beautiful design!

 Is there a certain decoration or a favorite piece of furniture that pops and brings a special vibe to your room?
 This can be your base color.
-A great place to start decorating with throw pillows is to pick that base color.
-From there find pillows that have accents that support your base color.
+A great place to start decorating with throw pillows is to pick your base color.
+From there find pillows that have accents to support your base color.
 Then find pillows that are contrasting to that color.

-For example, you have a bright orange pot for a large house plant in your living room.
+Here's an example, you have a bright orange pot for a large house plant in your living room.
 Use this orange color as your base.
 Now find pillows that have hints of orange and next find pillows that include a type of blue.
-Blue is a contrasting color to orange and you can have some fun with this blue.
-Play with this contrasting color and try using a neutral grey blue or dark deep blue.
-Finding a shade of your contrasting color will really add depth to your look.
+Blue is a contrasting color to orange.
+You can have some fun with this blue.
+Play with this contrasting color and try using a neutral grey blue, dark deep blue or even teal.
+Using a shade of your contrasting color will help add depth to your look.

 When you combine these colors you can consider incorporating a neutral like whites and creams.
 Neutrals balance out your design and keep it from getting out of hand.
 Neutrals aren’t always necessary, but they are helpful if you’re new to decorating with throw pillows.
 This technique will give you a great color scheme and place to start when building your throw pillow design.